Phnasc/case-study-bike-share/cyclistic-bike-share.md

      FROM `tables_tripdata.tripdata2022_union`
      WHERE end_lat IS NOT NULL AND member_casual = 'casual';
    </pre>
    By the query above was possible to analyze the mean distance traveled by members and casual users.
-To calculate distances between start and end points, I utilized the API directions:
+To calculate distances between start and end points, I utilized the API directions at Google Cloud Platform:
    <pre>
       import googlemaps
       api_key = 'API_KEY'